aboutcode-org/vulnerablecode/docs/source/tutorial_add_importer_pipeline.rst

 ``AdvisoryData`` is an intermediate data format: it is expected that your importer will convert the raw scraped data into ``AdvisoryData`` objects.
-All the fields in ``AdvisoryData`` dataclass are optional; it is the importer's responsibility to ensure that it contains meaningful information about a vulnerability.
+All the fields in the ``AdvisoryData`` dataclass are optional; it is the importer's responsibility to ensure that it contains meaningful information about a vulnerability.

 AffectedPackage